Green Solutions to Erosion and Mine Waste

 TerrAffix have been sponsoring Heather’s PhD, developing and testing a low-cost green-engineering solution to reduce the erosion and the spread of pollution without the need for hard engineering.

-This involves hydroseeding a biochar-enhanced biochar enhanced, organic, growing medium created from sustainable natural materials and seeding with a diverse acid and metal-tolerant selection of grasses that mimic the native community.
+This involves hydroseeding a biochar-enhanced, organic growing medium created from sustainable natural materials and seeding with a diverse acid and metal-tolerant selection of grasses that mimic the native community.

 The vegetation, which is rapid, immediately reduces erosion, and long term these plants will facilitate nutrient cycling and soil formation, both essential processes which initiate ecosystem complexity.